yannpaul/blog/posts/topcoder/index.rst

 .. description: How I work on topcoder problems locally.
 .. type: text

-I've only recently came across topcoder, a site where you can develop your programming and design skills.
+I've only recently came across `topcoder <https://www.topcoder.com/community/data-science/data-science-tutorials/`_, a site where you can develop your programming and design skills.
 They provide a UI to practice coding and to compete in speed and code-quality challenges.
 It's a fine interface, but I'd rather code in my own environment.
 I've developed a